timotta/xclimf/README.md

         python xclimf.py --dataset data/ml-1m/ratings.dat --sep :: --lambda 0.001 --gamma 0.1 --dim 10 --seltype random --norm

 8. Repeated gamma 0.001 with 500 iteractions, stopying when get the maximum objective.
 Could not achive it.
-But we can see that objective do not stop increasing, but MRR for train and test datasets stoped increasing at iteraction 100:
+But we can see that objective do not stop increasing, but MRR for train and test datasets stopped increasing at iteraction 100:

+        python xclimf.py --dataset data/ml-1m/ratings.dat --sep :: --lambda 0.001 --gamma 0.001 --dim 10 --seltype random --norm --iters 500

       ![objective](https://raw.githubusercontent.com/timotta/xclimf/master/tests/objective.png)